Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Results

-The issue of slow variations of $\sigma_{k,NN}$, $C_{k,NN}$ and $C_{\omega 2,NN}$ does not occur at the lowest Reynolds number nor in the flat-plat boundary layer or the hill flow.
-This issue is probably related to the strong elliptic character of fully-developed channel flow at high Reynolds number, i.e. the transport takes place only through diffusion.
+Taking guidance from Fig.~\ref{c_k-iter-10000} we set $m=3\,000$.
+For the other three Reynolds numbers $m=500$.
+The problem of slow variations of $\sigma_{k,NN}$, $C_{k,NN}$ and $C_{\omega 2,NN}$ does not occur in the flat-plat boundary layer or the hill flow.
+This issue is probably related to the strong elliptic character of fully-developed channel flow, i.e. the transport takes place only through diffusion.